tail-ed/tailed-ui/README.md

 pnpx @sarimsyed/shadcn-custom init
 ```

-This will launch a cli that will download all dependencies and components to your project directory.
+This will launch a cli script that will download all dependencies and components to your project directory.
+It's been updated to ask whether or not certain files should be overwritten in order to avoid losing files and causing errors and config files are also now included.